Skip to main content Skip to secondary navigation

 Main content start

 Whether they impact individual students, TAs, instructors, or the institution more widely, many kinds of disruption can affect teaching and learning.
-Even though we can’t predict exactly what will happen in any given quarter, it’s reasonable to anticipate and be prepared for the possibility of disruption.
-Planning ahead goes a long way toward easing difficulties for students and instructors, particularly by building appropriate flexibility, within clear boundaries, aligned with course learning objectives.
+Even though we can’t predict exactly what will happen in any given quarter, taking steps to make the syllabus and course plan resilient to disruptions goes a long way toward easing difficulties for students and instructors.

 General policy guidance

-Please keep in mind that some general policies and guidelines apply to planning for disruptions.
+Please remember that some general policies and guidelines apply to planning for disruptions.
 Here are key considerations and links to more information.

 Seek up-to-date guidance online